-Rashi and Targum Yonasan: It is a Mashal that if it is as clear as daylight that if the Ba'al ha'Bayis confronts him, the Ganav will not kill him - such as a father who is stealing from his son - then the Ba'al ha'Bayis is not permitted to kill him.
+Rashi #1 (citing Sanhedrin, 72a) and Targum Yonasan: It is a Mashal that if it is as clear as daylight that if the Ba'al ha'Bayis confronts him, the Ganav will not kill him - such as a father who is coming to steal from his son, 1 then 'Damim lo', his value is intact 2 and one is not permitted to kill him.

-Rashbam: If he comes to steal during the day, 1 whoever kills him is guilty of shedding blood.
+Rashbam: If the Ganav comes to steal during the day, whoever kills him is guilty of murder.
+4

 Ramban (citing Onkelos): If the Ganav left the tunnel, and the Ba'al ha'Bayis says that he has witnesses that he was in the tunnel, he is liable if he kills him.
 Normally, a thief tunnels in at night, and if daylight comes, he flees.
 Witnesses can obligate him to pay for his theft, but Beis Din or the Ba'al ha'Bayis may not kill him.

-See Ramban's objection to this explanation, and who explains that both the previous Pasuk and this one are speaking whether or not there are witnesses and warning.
+See Ramban's objection to this explanation.
+He also explains that both the previous Pasuk and this one are speaking whether or not there are witnesses and warning.
 See also Rav Chavel's footnotes.

-What does the second half of the Pasuk follow on from the first?
+How does the second half of the Pasuk "Shaleim Yeshaleim ... " follow on from the first?

-In the former case, where we suspect that he came with the intention of killing, he is Patur from paying Mamon - due to the principle 'Kam Lei bid'Rabah Minei' (a person who performs an act for which he is Chayav both Misah and Mamon, receives the stricter punishment, and is absolved from the more lenient one).
+In the former case, where we suspect that he came with the intention of killing, he is Patur from paying Mamon - due to the principle 'Kam Leih bi'de'Rabah Minei' (a person who performs an act for which he is Chayav both Misah and Mamon, receives the stricter punishment, and is absolved from the more lenient one).

 Why must a Ganav who is unable to pay be sold as an Eved?

-Seforno: Because otherwise, the poor people will steal indiscriminately, knowing that, since they are unable to pay for the theft, they will get off scot-free.
+Seforno: Because otherwise, the poor people would steal indiscriminately, knowing that, since they are unable to pay for the theft, they will get off scot-free.

-Sotah 23b: A woman is not sold for her theft.
+Sotah 23b: It comes to preclude a woman from being sold for her theft

 Moshav Zekenim: R. Eliyahu of Paris derived similarly 'not for his obligation', so a man need not hire himself out to work to feed his wife.
 R. Tam asked that the Kesuvah says 'I will work [and honor feed you]'!
 R. Eliyahu said, this refers to bodily honoring her.
 The Halachah follows R. Tam; this is not called a sale.